 For the photos below, I used Wide Lens iPhone extension from Moment.
 This is my favorite new toy for iPhone photography – it really does make a difference to the framing of the photo!

 At the entrance to the waterfall, you’ll pass by several snacks and souvenir shop.
 I recommend picking up some snacks to enjoy on the trail!
 My favorite pick is yakimochi (焼きもち) from one of the shops for 120 yen a piece.
-Yakimochi is grilled Japanese rice cake, which has a very sticky and soft texture when hot off the grill – that’s why it has the plastic wrap to keep its shape.
+Yakimochi is grilled Japanese rice cake, which has a very sticky and soft texture when hot off the grill.
+That’s why it was wrapped in plastic – to keep its shape.
 It’s stuffed with sweet red bean paste inside, but it has a hint of saltiness on the outside – super delicious!

 Trivia: In Japanese language, aside of “grilled rice cake”, yakimochi could also mean “to be jealous” depending on the context of the sentence.

 Kiyomizu-dera is undoubtedly one of the most important temple in Japan and a very popular choice for Momijigari.
 If you ask me though, it wasn’t really my favorite because it’s very touristy… The temple was so crowded when we went in late November, with hordes and hordes of tourist seemingly coming in non-stop (including us).
 It was really hard to get a good picture without getting nudged or pushed around.